San Dieguito Groundwater Study

 About the Study

-The study will analyze:
+The study is considering:

 1. The amount of groundwater that could be extracted from the basin on a sustainable basis without impacting the environment or current water users